Complete Synchronization and its Transition in Higher Harmonic Sakaguchi--Kuramoto Oscillators: Appendix

 \subsection{Complete synchronization for third-order harmonic}

-We extend the analysis to the third-order harmonic case $(m=3 ~\text {and} ~K_1=K_2=0,K_3\neq 0)$ with optimal frequency \eqref{Gen. optimal frequency} in order to examine the higher-harmonic complete synchronization behavior of the system \eqref{Higher order harmonic}.
+We extend the analysis to the third-order harmonic case $(m=3 ~\text {and} ~K_1=K_2=0,K_3\neq 0)$ with optimal frequency \eqref{Gen. optimal frequency} in order to examine the higher-harmonic synchronization behavior of the system \eqref{Higher order harmonic}.
 Fig.~\ref{third-order harmonic} shows the variation of the order parameters \(r_1\), \(r_2\), and \(r_3\) as functions of the coupling strength for a scale-free network with degree exponent \(\gamma = 2.8\), network size \(N = 500\), and phase frustration parameters fixed at $0.5$.
 The blue and red curves correspond to the results obtained from forward and backward simulations, respectively, using the proposed optimal frequency distribution.
-In Figs.~\ref{third-order harmonic}(a),\ref{third-order harmonic}(b), and \ref{third-order harmonic}(c), the highest values of \(r_1\), \(r_2\), and \(r_3\) are marked by the cyan point \((4,\,1)\), which corresponds to the expected value \(K_3 = 4\) when \(K_1 = 0\) and \(K_2 = 0\).
-Notably, the plots of \(r_1\) and \(r_2\) [Figs.~\ref{third-order harmonic}(a) and \ref{third-order harmonic}(b)] exhibit only a backward phase transition, indicating that in these modes the transition from coherence to incoherence is irreversible under the given parameter setting.
+In Fig.~\ref{third-order harmonic}, $r_1,r_2 \rightarrow 0$ along with $r_3=1$ demonstrate complete multi-cluster synchronized state.
 In contrast, the \(r_3\) curve [Fig.~\ref{third-order harmonic}(c)] displays a pronounced hysteresis loop, suggesting the coexistence of multiple stable states and a clear first-order phase transition for the third harmonic mode.
-The qualitative behavior observed in the third-order harmonic case is consistent with the results obtained for the bi-harmonic scenario, indicating that the underlying synchronization dynamics follow a similar pattern across harmonic orders.
+The qualitative behavior observed in the third-order harmonic case is consistent with the results obtained for the second-harmonic scenario, indicating that the underlying synchronization dynamics follow a similar pattern across different harmonic orders.
 This observation supports the generalization of the proposed theoretical framework to an arbitrary \(m\)-harmonic formulation, thereby extending the applicability of our approach to a broader class of coupled oscillator systems.